Homework 2 Notes

 Static Methods: Both

-use static methods, which means that you don't need to create an instance of these classes to use their functionalities.
+XmlReaderandXmlWriteruse static methods, which means that you don't need to create an instance of these classes to use their functionalities.
 This decision was made for simplicity since creating an instance might be redundant for one-off operations like reading and writing XML.
 This makes it easier for users of the library, as they can just call the methods directly. -

 Stream-Based Input/Output: Both classes accept standard C++ stream objects (

-) for reading and writing.
+std::istreamandstd::ostream) for reading and writing.
 This allows the library to work with any kind of stream, be it a file, a string stream, or even network streams.
 This design is highly flexible. -

 Dependency on Element: The reader and writer heavily rely on the

-class to manipulate XML content.
+Elementclass to manipulate XML content.
 The reader reads from an input stream and produces an element (or hierarchy of elements), and the writer does the reverse.
 This tight coupling ensures consistency across the library and reduces the likelihood of mismatches between reading and writing. -

 Separation of Concerns:

-has separated the task of writing individual elements and their attributes into different private methods (writeElement
+XmlWriterhas separated the task of writing individual elements and their attributes into different private methods (writeElementandwriteAttributes).
+This makes the code modular and easier to maintain.

 7.3 Implementation of XmlReader